The Apostle Paul wrote in the Bible in Second Timothy 2:1, Thou

 In Second Timothy 2:6 the Bible says, The husbandman

-First you have a farmer, then you have a lot of hard work, and then you have
+is a farmer.
+First you have a farmer, then you have a lot of hard work, and

-the fruits that are a result of all that work.
-Thats the progression of events
+then you have the fruits that are a result of all that work.
+That is the

 In Second Timothy 2:7 the Bible says, Consider what